Texts and Readings in Physical Sciences

 Govind S. Krishnaswami

 Govind Krishnaswami is a Professor of Physics at the Chennai Mathematical Institute, India, and is a recipient of the Apker Award and Marie Curie, EPSRC and Ramanujan Fellowships.
-His research in areas such as particle physics, nonlinear dynamics and fluid mechanics has often exploited ideas and tools from classical mechanics.
-He has taught a wide variety of subjects and is known for the clarity of his pedagogical articles in Resonance, a journal of science education.
+His research in areas such as particle physics, nonlinear dynamics and fluid mechanics has often exploited ideas and tools from classical mechanics

 Table of Contents